tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Power.md

 - firms are price takes (no market power)
 - Homogenous products
 - No barriers to entry or exit
-- Eg. Agricultural Markets
+- E.g. Agricultural Markets

 ### Monopoly
 - One firm
-- No close substitutes for
+- No close substitutes for product
+- Firms are price setters
+- High barriers to entry
+- E.g. Utilities